ghybs/zxingjs2/README.md

 - Advantages:
     * Keeps exact same public and private API.
     * Decreases conversion barrier from ZXing to zxingjs.
-    * Facilitates porting or future updates in master library.
+    * Facilitates porting of future updates from Java ZXing.
 - Drawbacks:
     * Does not leave room for code and algorithm optimizations, made possible by JavaScript difference and simpler use case.
     * Requires dependencies to "emulate" Java classes in JavaScript.

 ## Strategy